Md-sajeeb001/BlogWebsite-Client/README.md

 ## 🛠️ Setup and Installation

-To run this project locally on your machine, follow these steps: - `npm install`
+To run this project locally on your machine, follow these steps: - `npm install` / - `npm run dev`

 1. **Clone the repository:**
    ```bash